chok-chok/episode-api/README.md

   black ./src
 ```

-The source code will be re-formatted by Black's sensible default config
+The source code will be re-formatted by Black's default config